Skip to main content

 Intoxication

-People may wonder if returning stolen property can provide a defense to theft or prevent criminal charges.
-Returning stolen property generally doesn't provide a defense to a charge of theft.
-However, returning the property can make you appear more sympathetic to a prosecutor for purposes of a possible plea deal.
+People may wonder if returning stolen property can provide a defense against theft or prevent criminal charges.
+Producing stolen property generally does not offer protection against a charge of theft.
+But, replacing the property can make you appear more sympathetic to a prosecutor for purposes of a possible plea deal.
 Returning the stolen items may also help with reducing the penalties.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help